gongpu/gongpu.github.io/about.md

 ### More Information

-I like hiking,traveling,writing,reading,take photo by phone and share with others.
+I like hiking,traveling,writing and reading,take photo by phone and share with friends.
-My favorite sports are football,yoga.
+My favorite sport is football.I'd like do yoga.
-Now I works in an internet company in GuangZhou.
+I work for an internet company in GuangZhou.
 My development language is java and python,and I have a [web site](http://youyizy.com) to discuss question with friends.

 If you want build a web site like forum or blog,I can help you.